 How Long Does Canned Coconut Milk Last in the Fridge?

-How Long Does Full Fat Coconut Milk Last in Fridge?
+How Long Does Full Fat Coconut Milk Last in the Fridge?

 Storage life varies significantly between plant-based and animal dairy products, which is why some readers also compare timelines in guides like how long does fresh raw milk last in the fridge.